neha-viswanathan/cmpe273-lab2/README.md

 # cmpe273-lab2

-A simple “Hello World” REST API in Go using MUX handler.
+get_post.go :: A simple “Hello World” REST API in Go using MUX handler.

+httprouter.go :: A simple “Hello World” REST API in Go using httprouter.